bepu/bepuphysics2/Documentation/PerformanceTips.md

 -If you *really, _definitely_* need a mobile mesh, especially one that needs to collide with other meshes, spend a while confirming that you *really*, **definitely**, ***seriously*** need it and there is no other option, and then use a compound of simple shapes instead.

 -Okay, so maybe you actually truly really seriously need an actual mobile mesh.
 Keep the number of triangles to the minimum necessary to approximate the desired shape, and try to keep the triangles fairly uniform in size.
 Long sliver-like triangles can end up with large and inefficient bounding boxes.
 Static meshes follow the same optimization guidelines.
+Don't be surprised when you run into behavioral issues associated with infinitely thin one sided triangles not colliding with each other and relatively crappy performance.

 -Reuse shapes when convenient.
 In particular, avoid creating tons of duplicate convex hulls.
 They are much larger than the other types.
 Both the required memory bandwidth and cache size can become a bottleneck during the narrow phase.